-The Holding Company, associates and joint venture has a defined benefit gratuity plan.
-Every employee who has completed five years or more of service gets a gratuity on post employment at 15 days salary (last drawn salary) for each completed year of service as per the rules of the Holding Company, associates and joint venture.
+The Holding Company, associates and joint venture have a defined benefit gratuity plan.
+Every employee who has completed five years or more of service gets a gratuity on post-employment at 15 days salary (last drawn salary) for each completed year of service as per the rules of the Holding Company, associates and joint venture.
 The aforesaid liability is provided for on the basis of an actuarial valuation on projected unit credit method made at the end of the financial year.
-The scheme is funded with an insurance Holding Company, associates and joint venture in the form of a qualifying insurance policy.
+The scheme is funded with an insurance company, in the form of a qualifying insurance policy.